Looking for something?

 Deep pressure stimulation calms the nervous system and proprioception (tension to joints and tendons) releases stress chemicals.

-Examples of deep pressure stimulation include deep massages or squeeze.
+Examples of deep pressure stimulation include deep massages or squeezing.

 Proprioception means they can provide tension to the joints and tendons themselves.